funcx-faas/funcx-websocket-service/README.md

 kubectl port-forward funcx-redis-master-0 6379:6379
 ```

-Clone this repository and run it with `python run.py`.
+Clone this repository and run it with `python run.py`

-Now, deploy an endpoint, replace the endpoint UUID you received or chose with the one in the test script above, and run the test script.
+Now, set up an endpoint, replace the endpoint UUID you received or chose with the one in the test script above, and run the test script.